krenalis/krenalis/README.md

 ## How test events

-1. Add a Website source connection with host `localhost:9090`.
+1. Add a JavaScript source connection with host `localhost:9090`.
 2. Add an action with type "Collect events" (or "Import users") and enable it.
 3. Add the content of the `trace-events-script/snippet.js` file into the `trace-events-script/website-for-testing/index.html`.
-4. In the pasted code, replace `123456789` with the ID of the website connection.
+4. In the pasted code, replace `kxe7WIDDGvcfDEKgHePfHzuHQ6dTU2xc` with the key in "Settings > API keys" of the connection.
 5. Visit https://localhost:9090/trace-events-script/website-for-testing/.

 ## Interact with Chichi using `chichi-cli`